 Summer-fruiting raspberries are easy to grow in gardens, allotments or even patio containers.
 They produce berries from June, and just a few plants can generate a huge crop!
-Here are our top tips on how to successfully plant, prune and grow your own delicious summer-fruiting raspberries.
+Here are our top tips on how to successfully plant, prune and grow your own delicious summer-fruiting raspberry canes.

 How to support summer-fruiting raspberries